-The BES Telecommunications Act is the basis for offering telecommunications services.
+The BES Telecommunications Act forms the basis of the provision of telecom services.

-The policy objective of the Ministry of EZ for the telecommunications sector is a continuation of the existing situation of 10-10-10 for a period of 3-5 years.
-In principle, the policy that has been conducted so far by BT&P will be maintained (“silent transition”).
-There will be for example no (not yet a) full liberalization of the telecommunications market as is the case in the Netherlands/European Union.
+For the telecoms sector, the policy aim of the Ministry for Economic Affairs is a continuation of the situation per 10-10-10 for a period of 3-5 years.
+In principle, the policy used until then by P&TB will be used (‘silent transition’).
+For example, there will be no question of full liberalization of the telecoms market as is the case in the Netherlands/European Union.

-In time, the introduction of the Telecommunications Act is also planned.
+In due course the introduction of the Telecommunications Act is anticipated

 Is there a frequency plan for the Caribbean Netherlands?

-Will new call signs be introduced for the Caribbean Netherlands?
+Will there be new call signs for the Caribbean Netherlands?

-No, the current call signs that were granted for the Netherlands Antilles will be maintained.
-Your call sign will therefore not change.
-For Bonaire this is PJ4, St. Eustatius PJ5 and Saba PJ6.
+No, the current call signs used for the Netherlands Antilles will continue to be used.
+Your call sign will not change.
+For Bonaire this is PJ4, for St. Eustatius PJ5 and for Saba PJ6.

-Radio transmission amateurs from the Netherlands may use their own call sign, together with Bonaire /PJ4, St. Eustatius /PJ5 and Saba /PJ6.
+Radio amateurs from the Netherlands may use their own call sign, adding Bonaire /PJ4, St. Eustatius /PJ5 and Saba /PJ6.

-Who issues the maritime frequencies and who will monitor these?
+Who will publish the maritime frequencies and who will monitor this?

 Trade and equipment

-Are the EU-directives (R&TTE AND EMC) applicable in the Caribbean Netherlands?
+Do the EU guidelines (R&TTE and EMC) apply to the Caribbean Netherlands?

-Will the international code for the Netherlands Antilles be maintained?
+Will the international code for the Dutch Antilles remain the same?

-The code +599 will remain for all countries that formerly were part of the Dutch Antilles will remain the same.
+The code +599 for all of the countries that previously were part of the Dutch Antilles will remain the same.
 Sint Maarten has moved over to using + 1 721 as its international code.

-Will the fees for authorizations and concessions be adjusted?
+Will the tariffs for permissions and concessions change?

-The agency is authorized to impose fees to among others the holders of authorizations and concessions.
-BT&P will send the invoices and collect.
+The agency is authorized to apply the tariffs to the holders of permissions and concessions and will also send out invoices and recovers costs.

-Will the Underground Grids Information Exchange Act enter into force in the Caribbean Netherlands?
+Will the Law on Information Exchange via underground networks come into force in the Caribbean Netherlands?

-The Underground Grids Information Exchange Act will not enter into force in the Caribbean Netherlands.
+The Law on Information Exchange via underground networks will not come into effect in the Caribbean Netherlands.